-Any student may access this program through their home school guidance department.
-The program is intended for students who wish to gain one or two new credits during the summer, or wish to recover up to two credits attempted previously in the past 2 school years.
-The program is also open to students not currently attending a regular high school, for accelerated programming only.
+Current grade 8-12 student may access this program through myBlueprint in consultation with their home school guidance department.
+The program is intended for students who wish to gain one or two new credits during the summer, or wish to recover up to two credits attempted previously in the past two school years.
+The program is also open to students not currently attending a regular high school, for new credit programming only.

 Courses offered meet or exceed Ministry of Education expectations.
-All staff are qualified teachers, teaching within their subject specialties.
+All staff are Ontario College of teachers certified teachers, teaching within their subject specialties.
 Accommodations are made for special needs students where possible and available.

 The short time frame and concentration on one subject provides an atmosphere that allows students to be successful.
-Students may recover a course if they have achieved a mark of 35% - 49% in their previous attempt within the previous 2 academic school years.
+Students may recover a course they have attempted within the previous two academic school years.